 To safeguard your financial interests and ensure compliance with both OFAC regulations and U.S. federal tax laws, we recommend a two-step approach:

-First, consult with an experienced OFAC attorney specializing in Iran sanctions and international transactions.
+First, consult with an experienced OFAC attorney specializing in sanctions and international transactions.
 Their expertise will guide you through the complex web of legal rules and ensure your transaction meets all necessary compliance requirements.

 Second, enlist the services of a knowledgeable tax expert well-versed in the U.S. tax code, particularly in the context of international real estate transactions.
 Their insights will prove invaluable in optimizing your tax situation, identifying potential tax benefits, and structuring the transaction in the most tax-efficient manner possible.